 Students who have six final exams cannot be provided relief due to the limited number of exam days.
-Efforts will me made, however, to distribute the six exams so as to avoid three in a row.
-A student who meets the above criteria must see the Registrar to reschedule 2 weeks prior to the beginning of exams.
+Efforts will be made, however, to distribute the six exams so as to avoid three in a row.
+A student who meets the above criteria must submit a reschedule form to the Registrar 2 weeks prior to the beginning of exams.
 Exams are not normally rescheduled outside of the regular exam period.